duartefq/peteka/documentation/SCREENS.md

 	- **Fourth Screen (Edit/Create a tast):**

-	 	* The same information of the third screen in a form.
+	 	* The same information from the third screen in a form.

 	- **Fifth Screen:**

 	 	* Lists all approved documents (Just one tab)

-	 	Ps: All document cells must be links to the respective document (Third screen)
+	 	(Ps: All document cells must be links to the respective document (Third screen))

 2. Admin
 ---------